As a developer, I have an easy way to check my commit and code locally before pushing

-#2 Updated by ggainey about 1 year ago
+#2 Updated by ggainey over 1 year ago

 None of the individual bookeeping tasks are bad - they're all great individually - but en masse, they cause a lot of friction for the dev, which is a good way to get people to not-contribute to your project

 - "check for coverage/nocoverage"